vivonk/tag-service/README.md

 - Kubernetes provides monitoring and logging capabilities.
 It can collect metrics and logs from containers and nodes for debugging and analysis.
 - Kubernetes provides security features such as network policies, RBAC, and secrets management.

-Why Kafka?
+Why SQS?
-- Kafka is a distributed event streaming platform that can handle high throughput and low latency.
+- SQS is a distributed event streaming platform that can handle high throughput and low latency.
 It is a good choice for processing tag requests asynchronously.
-- Kafka provides fault tolerance and scalability.
-It can handle large volumes of data and can be easily scaled up or down.
+- SQS provides fault tolerance and scalability.
+It can handle large volumes of data and can be easily scaled as we go.
-- Kafka provides durability and reliability.
-It can store messages for a configurable period of time and can replay messages in case of failure.
+- SQS provides durability and reliability.
+It can store messages for a configurable period of time and can replay messages in case of failure through DLQ.
-- Kafka provides a way to decouple the producer and consumer.
+- SQS provides a way to decouple the producer and consumer.
 It allows the producer to send messages without waiting for the consumer to process them.

 Why DynamoDB?
 - DynamoDB is a fully managed NoSQL database service provided by AWS.
 It is a good choice for storing posts with tags.